strawmelonjuice/lumina/ObsidianVault/Concepts/Polling system.md

 ## Step 2: Identification
 The `[instance B]` receives this polling request and checks if the submitted instance ID is on the sync list.

-If not, it'll add the instance to it's waiting list, meaning an administrator should decide if the instance will be allowed manually.
+If not, it'll add the instance to its waiting list, meaning an administrator should decide if the instance will be allowed manually.
 %%
 Earlier, an authentication method was also added, but timelines are in fact supposed to be public, and so, this shouldn't be the default.